paulkarpenko/us-code-ui/uscode/title-20-education/chapter-070-strengthening-and-improvement-of-elementary-and-secondary-schools.md

   (A) to maximize the utilization of quality educational programming by preschool and elementary school children, and make such programming widely available to federally funded programs serving such populations; and

   (B) to coordinate activities with Federal programs that have major training components for early childhood development, including programs under the Head Start Act ([42 U.S.C.
-9831](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section9831&num=0&edition=prelim) et seq.) and Even Start, and State training activities funded under the Child Care and Development Block Grant Act of 1990 ([42 U.S.C.
-9858](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section9858&num=0&edition=prelim) et seq.), regarding the availability and utilization of materials developed under paragraph (1)(E) to enhance parent and child care provider skills in early childhood development and education.
+9831](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section9831&num=0&edition=prelim) et seq.) and Even Start, and State training activities funded under the Child Care and Development Block Grant Act of 1990 [[42 U.S.C.
+9857](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section9857&num=0&edition=prelim) et seq.], regarding the availability and utilization of materials developed under paragraph (1)(E) to enhance parent and child care provider skills in early childhood development and education.

 **(b) Applications** To be eligible to receive a grant, contract, or cooperative agreement under subsection (a) of this section, an entity shall submit to the Secretary an application at such time, in such manner, and containing such information as the Secretary may reasonably require.